AdamJacobson/Abort-Missile/README.md

 ## Background

-Missile Command is an old game which involves shooting down missiles before they hit the ground, destroying the players city in the process.
+_Missile Command_ is an old game which involves shooting down missiles before they hit the ground, destroying the players city in the process.
 There are several modern incarnations.

-_Abort Missile!_ requires the player to type a certain word in order to cause an incoming missile to self-destruct.
+In _Abort Missile!_ the player must type words which match the self-destruct codes of incoming missiles.

 The player withstand only 3 strikes before the game ends.
 The game is played in waves with a certain number of missiles coming in each one and the words required to abort them getting longer each time.